Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Sometimes you have to shut your eyes, so you can see the real beauty.
+> The one who praises you is a thief.
+The one who criticizes you is your true friend.

 <!-- QUOTE_END -->